Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 This is usually the follow-up question once I’ve discussed with a person the pros and cons of the different types of skis and equipment available.

-The decision to buy new or used equipment is the second big decision you’ll face when buying cross-country skis.
+The decision to buy new or used equipment is the second biggest decision you’ll face when buying cross-country skis.

 If you can get some free gear from your long-lost uncle or grandparents, give it a whirl.
 However, you’re probably not going to be nearly as happy as having equipment that properly fits your body size and skill level.

-That said, I usually just recommend buying a new setup, particularly if you’re a novice skier and first-time buyer of cross-country ski gear.
+All of that said, I often recommend just buying a new setup, particularly if you’re a novice skier and first-time buyer of cross-country ski gear.

 In other blogs about cross-country ski gear, I dive deeper into the four main components of a cross-country ski setup.
 1) skis, 2) bindings, 3) boots, and 4) poles.